Axia-Tech/AXIA-wiki/docs/maintain/maintain-index.md

 - [Learn about Nominators](../learn/learn-nominator.md) - High level overview of nominators and related links.
-- [Nomination Guide (AXIACoin)](maintain-guides-how-to-nominate-axiasolar.md) - Walkthrough on how to
+- [Nomination Guide (AXIA)](maintain-guides-how-to-nominate-AXIA.md) - Walkthrough on how to
-  nominate on the AXIACoin network.
+  nominate on the AXIA network.
 - [Nomination Guide (AXIALunar)](axialunar/maintain-guides-how-to-nominate-axialunar.md) - Walkthrough on how to
   nominate on the AXIALunar canary network.
 - [How to stop being a Nominator](maintain-guides-how-to-unbond.md) - Guide on how to stop